CraneSoftwrights/revenge/en/build.md

 ## 3. Assembly

 Use 1/4" bolts in the corners to anchor the glued boards for drying.
+Take the time first to thread all of the boards slowly and carefully.
+Sloppy handling can readily break off a tab being threaded.
+Once all four tabs are fully threaded through all of the eight boards, carefully unthread the bolts in preparation for gluing.

-Saw off the tabs when done.
+Saw off the tabs when the gluing has fully cured.
+Sand the edges to remove the laser char.